temujin9/mezovy/README.md

+# Mezovy Campaign

-This is the shared notes for the Mezovy campaign.
+This repository contains shared notes for the Mezovy campaign.
 Unless you are one of the GMs, or invited by one, you are probably in the wrong place.
-Spoilers ahoy.
+Spoilers ahoy!

-Formatting errors are probably also going to be common, for a while yet.
-I did this in half-assed markdown, so it might look weird in a real markdown viewer.
+## About This Repository

+The repository is organized into several sections:
+- **adventures/**: Session logs and adventure notes
+- **factions/**: Information about factions in the world
+- **locations/**: Details about important places
+- **npcs/**: Non-player character information
+- **pcs/**: Player character details
+- **house rules/**: Custom rules for the campaign

+*Note: Formatting will be gradually improved, but some inconsistencies may still exist.*